 Lessons learned from the fatal April 2, 2011, crash of a Gulfstream G650 test aircraft in Roswell, N.M., could bolster safety for airframers and flight test departments globally if recommendations handed down by the National Transportation Safety Board (NTSB) are adopted.
 Along with determining a probable cause for the accident, which killed two test pilots and two flight test engineers, the safety board issued 10 recommendations, many of which called for the dissemination of information ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Gulfstream G650 Crash Investigation Sheds Light On Flight Test Safety".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Gulfstream G650 Crash Investigation Sheds Light On Flight Test Safety".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.